Former CTO | Advising Boards in MedTech

 Greg Smethells

 I arrived as the company had just pivoted from accounting services for medical practices to a new pre-operative planning medical device for orthopedics.
-I was one of two software engineers but that quickly became just me, plus a CEO, small support team, and a handful doing sales - a dozen people total.
-At the time, with limited runway and many accounts unstable on my hire date, I wondered whether I could help right the ship in time.
-Day-by-day, I wrote software, ran the datacenter, made untold numbers of hires, and slowly rebuilt the company's technology and reputation.
+I was one of two software engineers — and then quickly the only one — supporting a lean team of roughly a dozen, with the customer base in disarray when I joined.
+I wrote software, ran the datacenter, built the team from the ground up, and slowly rebuilt the company's technology and reputation.
 Within a few years, I was the CTO of a service that clinics and operating rooms depended upon daily.
 By the time of its acquisition, Medstrat ran imaging for over a quarter of the orthopedic practices in the US and reached $10M in ARR.
-I continued on as the Technology Director after the acquisition.
-Now though, I am seeking my next story.
+I stayed on as Technology Director after the acquisition.
+Now, I'm bringing that experience to the boards and founders building what I spent two decades learning to build.

 25%+